AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 >
 >These configurations must be performed by administrators and for **On-premise** hosting models only.
 >
 >For **Hosted** deployments, server-side settings can be configured by Adobe only.
-However, some settings can be set up within the Control Panel (for example, IP allow list management or URL permissions).
+However, some settings can be set up within the Control Panel (for example, IP allowlist management or URL permissions).

 For more information, refer to these sections: